freem/nesmon/readme.txt

 =============================================
 !
 Super Warning !
 This is a work in progress and is not "production ready".

+(Hell, at this point, it doesn't even output keyboard strokes to the screen!
+It does manage to read them... as long as you're using the Family BASIC keyboard and not the Subor or PEC-586 ones.)

 ================================================================================
 [Table of Contents]
  1. Introduction